MiteshShah/miteshshah.github.io/resume/index.md

 </blockquote>
 <br>
 <blockquote>
 Mitesh has been a lifesaver.
 I was having some server issues due to poor configurations of previous admins.
 Mitesh stepped in and resolved things without hesitations.
 I now have great speed and reliability.
 He's very responsive and I feel safe in his hands even though I really can't comprehend most of the work he does.
 He explains it if I ask, but I have now just learned to trust him as an expert.
-I would definitely recommend Mitesh for your server needs.
+I would definitely recommend Mitesh for your server needs.<br><br>
 <footer>— <a style="color: #428bca" href="https://www.linkedin.com/in/chrisnolte2nd/">Chris Nolte</a><br>Founder - Propel Bikes</footer>
 </blockquote>